Join us for NASCRAG's 45th consecutive year of zany fun, puzzles, riddles, and role playing.

 Zander has taken the lead in organizing the piles of swag for our award ceremony and selling t-shirts and copies of our adventures.

-Chris is joining us this year and taking over the often thankless job of handling our complex and arcane scoring system.
-The tournament is a competition and without Chris we'd never know who won.
+Cheryl is joining us this year and taking over the often thankless job of handling our complex and arcane scoring system.
+The tournament is a competition and without Cheryl we'd never know who won.
+If you've ever seen any ove the tourney art I'm sure you've seen the "Indy Loves Cheryl" easter eggs on every one.

 The Press-gangers: